Information-theoretic interpretation of quantum formalism: General systems

 Consider first a completely random state, $\rho_0=(1/d)\times\mathds{1}_d$ corresponding to an absence of information.
 Define $q_\gamma= \tr(\mathsf{Q}_\gamma) $.
 Then the distribution $p_0=(\prob_0(\gamma))_{\gamma\in\Gamma}$ is

-In the current state $\rho$, the information gain $\mathbb{I}(\rho||\Gamma)$ provided by the POVM probability distribution $p=(\prob(\gamma))_{\gamma\in\Gamma}$ is measured with respect to the state $\rho_0$ of no information as the relative entropy $\mathbb{H}(\prob||\prob_0)$.
+In the current state $\rho$, the information gain $\mathbb{I}(\rho\Vert\Gamma)$ provided by the POVM probability distribution $p=(\prob(\gamma))_{\gamma\in\Gamma}$ is measured with respect to the state $\rho_0$ of no information as the relative entropy $\mathbb{H}(\prob\Vert\prob_0)$.

-\begin{definition}[POVM information gain] The information $\mathbb{I}(\rho||\Gamma)$ is the maximum information that can be extracted by a POVM $(\Gamma):\ \{\mathsf{Q}_\gamma\}_{\gamma\in\Gamma}$ as
+\begin{definition}[POVM information gain] The information $\mathbb{I}(\rho\Vert\Gamma)$ is the maximum information that can be extracted by a POVM $(\Gamma):\ \{\mathsf{Q}_\gamma\}_{\gamma\in\Gamma}$ as

-\end{definition} This information gain $\mathbb{I}(\rho||\Gamma)$ is trivially less than the capacity $N$ of the register and even of the total information $N-S(\rho)$ currently stored in the manifold.
+\end{definition} This information gain $\mathbb{I}(\rho\Vert\Gamma)$ is trivially less than the storage capacity $N$ of the register and even of the total information $N-S(\rho)$ currently stored in the Bayesian theater.
 This conception is not conventional.
 In standard quantum information theory, this bound, called \emph{Holevo bound}~\cite{holevo} is regarded as paradoxical and provided from the so-called \enquote{Holevo $\chi$-quantity} defined in the context of quantum channels (Eq. \ref{geneM}) as

-It is convenient to define the POVM entropy as $\mathbb{H}(\Gamma)= N-\mathbb{I}(\rho||\Gamma)$.
+It is convenient to define the POVM entropy as $\mathbb{H}(\Gamma)= N-\mathbb{I}(\rho\Vert\Gamma)$.
 From Eq. (\ref{eqPOVMentropy}) we have